Robust Hamiltonicity in families of Dirac graphs: Introduction

 \subsection{Main results}

-In this paper, we prove a number of results on the existence of a Hamilton transversal in a collection of random subgraphs of Dirac graphs in various settings.
-We start with the following two extensions of Dirac's theorem in the transversal setting.
-For a graph family $\mathbb{G}=\{G_1,\ldots,G_n\}$ on a common vertex set $V$ and a graph $H$ on $V$ denote by $\mathbb{G}\cap H$ the graph family $\{G_1\cap H,\ldots,G_n\cap H\}$.
+In this paper, we prove a number of results on the existence of a Hamilton cycle transversal in a collection of random subgraphs of Dirac graphs in various settings.
+We start with the following two extensions of Dirac's theorem in the transversal setting, both of which are strengthenings of \Cref{thm:robust dirac}.
+For a graph family $\mathbb{G}=\{G_1,\ldots,G_n\}$, we denote the common vertex set by $V(\mathbb{G})$.
+For a graph family $\mathbb{G}=\{G_1,\ldots,G_n\}$ and a graph $H$ on $V(\mathbb{G})$, we denote by $\mathbb{G}\cap H$ the graph family $\{G_1\cap H,\ldots,G_n\cap H\}$.

 \begin{theorem} There exists an absolute constant $c$ such that the following holds.
-Suppose that $\mathbb{G}=\{G_1,\ldots,G_n\}$ is a collection of Dirac graphs on $n$ vertices, and let $p\geq c\log n/n$.
+Suppose that $\mathbb{G}=\{G_1,\ldots,G_n\}$ is a collection of Dirac graphs on $n$ vertices, and let $p\ge c\log n/n$.
 Then, whp there is a Hamilton $\mathbb{G}\cap G(n,p)$-transversal. \end{theorem}

 \begin{theorem} There exists an absolute constant $c$ such that the following holds.
 Suppose $G$ is a Dirac graph on $n$ vertices, and $p\ge c\log n/n^2$.
-Let $\mathbb{G}=\{G_1,\ldots,G_n\}$ be a family of graphs where each $G_i$ is independently distributed as $G_p$, for $i\in [n]$.
+Let $\mathbb{G}=\{G_1,\ldots,G_n\}$ be a family of graphs where each $G_i$ is independently distributed as $G_p$ for $i\in [n]$.
 Then, whp there is a Hamilton $\mathbb{G}$-transversal. \end{theorem}

 In \Cref{thm:main_same}, we intersect each graph of a given family with the same random graph, while in \Cref{thm:dirac_same}, we consider a family that consists of $n$ independent random subgraphs of a Dirac graph.
 In both theorems, the lower bound on $p$ is best possible up to the value of $c$.
 This is because in the first case, we need $G(n,p)$ to have minimum degree at least $2$, and in the second one, we need each graph to span at least $1$ edge.
 At this point, one might hope for a combined generalization of the above two theorems.